 Since returning to the US, Allee has developed her ceramic work both in the functional realm and in the sphere of performance art.
 She creates pots that bring beauty into everyday life, and she also produces large installation/performance pieces at the local renaissance festival.

 Allee has exhibited her work all across the US.
 Most recently, she moved from the big city to an extremely rural area of East Texas, where she and her husband are starting a farm.
 She makes her pots there in her home studio.

 ecently the short-term resident artist at Clay Arts Vegas.
 During her stay in Las Vegas, she explored the local brothels and spoke with some full-service sex workers in order to improve the content of her erotic pottery.
 She currently works out of her home studio.

 Throughout time, dining has always been viewed as a sensual experience.
-Food and drink ignite the senses, and the flowers on the dining table add another layer of sensuality.
-Flowers are literally the sex organ of the plant.
+Food and drink ignite the senses, and the flowers decorating the dining table are literally the sex organ of plants.
 By drawing graphic and erotic sexual scenes on food and flower vessels, I seek to highlight the sensuality inherent in the dining experience.
 In addition, I throw almost all my work on the potter’s wheel, which is in itself a sensual act of movement and touch: the clay slips through my fingers and responds to my caress.
-The sexual imagery bridges the gap between the slippery sensuality of creation and the aromatic experience of eating.
+The sexual imagery couples the slippery sensuality of creation and the aromatic experience of eating.
 Furthermore, both sharing a meal and having sex are highly intimate experiences; I combine both acts into one in all my work.
-The gold on the surface of each pot emphasizes the preciousness and complexity of human sexuality and grants each piece an elegant finishing touch.